 Short-term exposure to particulate air pollution can trigger atrial fibrillation (usually about 2 hours after exposure) and long-term exposure can increase the incidence of this disease.

-Electromagnetic fields can be an important trigger for AF.
+Electromagnetic fields can be an important and often forgotten cause of AF.
 These can come from wifi, mobile phones and masts, DECT phones and smart meters.
 Avoid these where possible and particularly avoid keeping a mobile phone in a top pocket near the heart.

-There is pattern here that we see in many chronic illnesses.
-Atrial fibrillation can be triggered by a wide range or combination of toxic substances combined with low levels of protective nutrients.
+Atrial fibrillation can be triggered by a wide range of toxic factors combined with low levels of protective nutrients.
 This is the pattern we see in a wide range of chronic illnesses.

 As an example Dr Rupy Aujla (author of the Doctor’s Kitchen) developed atrial fibrillation as a young doctor, which is highly unusual.
 He was offered ablation therapy but rather than undergo such a drastic treatment he started eating a healthy plant-based diet, began meditation and yoga and limited his time on computers and phones.
 One year later his attacks stopped and he came off medication.